What are colon polyps?

 How do colon polyps progress to colon cancer?

-Pre-cancerous polyps (adenomas) may continue to grow in size, develop into cancer and invade surrounding tissues.
+Pre-cancerous or adenoma type of polyps may continue to grow and once they start invading the surrounding tissues it is considered cancerous.
 It takes approximately 10 years for a small polyp to develop into cancer.
-Only 5-10% of all polyps will progress to cancer.
-Polyps larger than 1 cm are more likely to become cancer.
+Only 5-10% of all polyps will become cancerous.
+Larger polyps are more likely to become cancer.

 Who is at risk of developing colon polyps?